Mean Variance Optimization in Excel (With Easy Steps)

 • Press Enter.

-• Finally, apply the similar formula for each company and you will get this final output.
+• Apply the formula for each company and you will get the final output.

 Here, the SUMPRODUCT function returns the sum of the variance and covariance values based on the given cell range.

-• First, calculate the Sum of Weights in cell C7 with this formula.
+• Calculate the Sum of Weights in cell C7 with this formula.

 =SUM(G6:I6)